flamechain/AwesomeGame/docs/BrainStorm.md

 # Adventures of Cliche

 Roguelike game that takes place in a magical dungeon.

+You are on board a small ship with a crew of about 20 people.
+A violent storm hits and you crash onto a small unmapped island.
+After searching he rubble you are the only one to survive, so you search the island.
+You come across a rusty iron door, which looks very old.
+You open the door out of curiosity and walk in into the darkness.
+You hear the door shut behind you, and the only way to get out is through.
+You see a dim light in the distance and run towards it.

 The goal is to fight your way through enemies and bosses to escape.

 ## Characters